 We have foundation courses - courses on basic mathematical concepts that aren't much emphasized in the North American school curriculum, such as number theory and induction.
-We have more advanced special topics courses, such as Dr V's Marden's [pause - students shouted the rest of the name] Marvelous Theorem, courses on 4 different geometries: for 5 bonus points each name the courses [a student from the audience correctly answered all 4] Analytic, Hyperbolic, Elliptic and Projective.
-We have exciting courses that build mathematical ideas based on recreation, as when

-Dr B (Prof Jane Butterfield) taught Ramsey Graph Games.
-And we have plenaries where you see active mathematicians at work, for instance, John Conway explaining some of his many original ideas and Prof Rogness explaining different ideas about distance.
+We have more advanced special topics courses, such as Dr V's The Other [pause - students shouted the rest of the name] Triangular Numbers or Prof Perkinson's [pause] Abelian Sandpile Models (I am sure parents of students who took that will want to know what that is).
+We have, courses on 4 different geometries: for 5 bonus points each in Quiz Bowl name the courses [a student from the audience correctly answered all 4] Analytic, Hyperbolic, Elliptic and Projective.
+And we have plenaries where you see active mathematicians at work, for instance, John Conway explaining his discovery (or was it invention?) of the surreal numbers.
+We even had a teacher, Prof Klyve, who in his Finite Morse Theory led his class to discover and prove a new theorem!
 And, I am pleased to say, you have learned how to listen to advanced talks that are hard for you to follow and still get something out of them.
+You are coming to understand that mathematicians do not know everything but rather know how much they don't know and are struggling to understand.